Quantum Haecceity: Conclusion

 \section{Conclusion}

-I have argued that the proper way to understand the exchange of labels or indices in multi-quantum correlated states for indistinguishable quanta is in terms of the exchange of haecceities (EH) rather than the exchange of essences (EE).
-EE asserts that the exchange does not change the physical situation, while arguably the physical situation does change under the exchange, as discussed herein.
-A case in point is the existence of two topologically distinct scattering channels for the electron-electron repulsion interaction, which correspond to the two different states of the permutation--both being required (and unless we are categorically antirealist about the quantum formalism, physically present) in equal amounts.
-Moreover, since EE considers the two product states as simply different names for the same physical situation, it provides no physical reason for equal amplitudes of both components, as required for symmetrization consistent with empirical results (as illustrated by the ``Morning Star'' and ``Evening Star'' example).
+I have argued that the proper way to understand the permutation of labels or indices in multi-quantum correlated states for indistinguishable quanta is in terms of the exchange of haecceities (EH) rather than the exchange of essences (EE).
+EE asserts that the permutation does not change the physical situation, while arguably the physical situation does change under the permutation, as discussed herein.
+A case in point is the existence of two topologically distinct scattering channels for the electron-electron repulsion interaction, which correspond to the two different states of the permutation--both being required in equal amounts.
+Since EE considers the mutually permuted product states as simply different names for the same physical situation, it provides no physical reason for equal amplitudes of both components, as required for symmetrization consistent with empirical results (as illustrated by the ``Morning Star'' and ``Evening Star'' example).

 However, the usual notion of haecceity does not apply to quantum systems, since it corresponds to full individuality.
 The blending of identities of the quantum systems in symmetrized states indicates that they are not full-fledged individuals.
-Thus, I propose that we need a new concept of haecceity applying to quantum systems: quantum haecceity (QH), which reflects only the cardinality $N$ of entanglement and does not reflect full individuation.
+Thus, I propose that we need a new concept of haecceity applying to quantum systems: quantum haecceity (QH), which reflects the cardinality $N$ of entanglement and does not correspond to full, classical individuation.
 A natural way to interpret this is in terms of the potential for a measurement outcome: i.e., $QH_i$ represents the potential for an outcome ${o^j}_i, i \in \{1,N\}, j \le N $ upon measurement of an observable $O^j$ (where $j$ can be freely chosen; the set of observables need not commute).
 This is reminiscent of proposals by Howard (1989) and Toraldo di Francia (1976).